 15. Your Client Consistently Pays Late

-Because occasionally = can be excused.
+The keyword is ‘consistently.’
+Because occasionally it can be excused.

 But if it’s: